dwarvesf/playground/_memo/how-we-setup-cicd.md

 ---
 tags:
   - devops
+  - engineering
-title: How We Setup Cicd
+title: "How We Setup CI/CD"
 date: 2021-02-16
-description: null
+description: Before we dig through a detailed process, let's set some grounded knowledge about the CI/CD..
 authors: null
 menu: memo
-type: null
+type: practice
 hide_frontmatter: false
+hide_title: false
 ---

 Before we dig through a detailed process, let's set some grounded knowledge about the CI/CD: